 {% endfor %}

-These two loop counters can be flexibly combined to meet various complex template design requirements:
+These two loop counters can be flexibly combined to meet the needs of various complex template designs:

-Through these built-in counters, we can directly implement many dynamic displays and controls related to list indices at the template layer without increasing the complexity of the backend logic, thereby making the AnQiCMS template more flexible and expressive.
+By using these built-in counters, we can directly implement many dynamic displays and controls related to list indices at the template level without increasing the complexity of the backend logic, making the AnQiCMS template more flexible and expressive.

 Summary